blidau/digital-writing-2024/README.md

 ## Week 12

-In class for week 12, there will be an opportunity for you to get feedback on your developed creative work in progress and folio.
-We will only have one more week of class (the optional week 13) before the projects and folios are due.
+In class for week 12, there will be an opportunity for you to get feedback on your developed creative work in progress and folio. ~~We will only have one more week of class (the optional week 13) before the projects and folios are due~~.

 ### Week 12 Resources

 - [Week 12 slides](https://slides.com/benjaminlaird/digital-writing-week-12-2024)
 - [Folio requirements](./folio-requirements.md)
 - [Coversheet for the developed creative work](./coversheet-for-developed-creative-work.md)

+## Week 13

+No optional class in week 13.
+Email me if you need me to answer any questions on your developed creative work or folio.